Coming to Brookdale From High School

-The Office of Recruitment Services handles the outreach for students entering from high school, as well as home-school and GED programs.
-Recruitment is located at the Lincroft campus on the first floor of the CAR building (one flight under Counseling and Advisement) and can be reached at 732-224-1857 or at email@example.com
+The Admissions Office manages your transition from high school, home-school and GED programs.
+Admissions is located at the Lincroft campus on the first floor of the CAR building and can be reached at 732-224-1857 or at email@example.com.

-High school seniors are invited to Early Bird Registration every year.
-This is a one-day event which includes advising, choosing and registering for classes, campus orientation, student ID cards, and more.
+High school seniors are invited to Early Bird Registration in the spring every year.
+Admissions and Advising host these events which include advising, choosing and registering for classes, campus orientation, student ID cards, and more.
 Other group registration events are offered throughout the Spring and Summer every year for incoming students, including those from outside Monmouth County.
-More information about events for high school seniors.

 Have you taken Advanced Placement (AP) courses while in high school?
-Click here for AP Course Equivalencies from the Office of Recruitment Services.
+Click here for AP Course Equivalencies from the Testing Office.
 Have you already taken Brookdale classes through the Dual Enrollment or Fast Start programs?
-Call Counseling at 732-224-2555 to find out how your potential credits might be evaluated or transferred.
+Your transcript will reflect your prior Brookdale classes.

-Additional useful information can be found at the Transfer to Brookdale page maintained by the Office of Recruitment Services.
+Additional useful information can be found at the Transfer to Brookdale page maintained by the Admissions Office.